PRIVACY NOTICE

 Customer and Account Information Accuracy

-We maintain information, including personal data, for the purposes of managing accounts where we are the owner or on behalf of that owner.
+We, Capquest, maintain information, including personal data, for the purposes of managing accounts on behalf of the account owner.
 This could include activities designed to support:

 · Making the utmost effort to ensure our customer and account information is accurate.
 This involves regular data quality reporting, investigating data inaccuracies and making corrections should they arise;